A look at Hard Drive Types and Comparisons

 This should not be called a disk because it does not have a spinning platter, it only ac ts like one.
 They come in many styles and do not all look the same, but they otherwise act like the standard hard drive.
 They have the same transfer rate as others with the standard SATA 6 Gbps rating.

 One thing to know is technology has improved.
 The ‘older’ SSD’s are not of the newer V-NAND type.
-The V-NAND technology draws less power and is faster, and I believe more reliable.
+The V-NAND technology draws less power and is faster, and I believe is more reliable.

 Advantage: